Anywhr Redesign: Trip Customisation & Web AppIncreasing users' confidence towards a new and unconventional travel experience

 When I first joined Anywhr back in January 2019, my first task was to redesign Anywhr’s Web App to improve conversion rate and also incorporate the new branding in the redesign.
 With web analytics showing that most users access the website on their mobile devices, I approached the design from a mobile-first perspective to optimise the user experience for the majority of users.
 It was also important to identify features that provide the most value to users and the business to launch an MVP quickly, then add on other features to the web app iteratively.

-As the lead and sole UI/UX designer, I was involved in the initial stages of user research and problem discovery to helping out on the front-end development by styling web components.
-Throughout the product life cycle, I collaborated closely with the product manager (who is also the co-founder) and 2 developers in an Agile team.
+I was involved in the initial stages of user research and problem discovery to helping out on the front-end development by styling web components.

 Making sense of prior happenings and knowledge